galv-team/galv-backend/README.md

 ### Docker image

 Each [release](/galv-team/galv-backend/releases) is accompanied by a [Docker image](/galv-team/packages?repo_name=galv-backend).
+The latest stable version is tagged as `latest`.
 You can acquire the image by pulling it from GitHub Packages:

 ```bash